The Private Competition Enforcement Review: South Korea

 Overview of recent private antitrust litigation activity

-In Korea, there was no significant activity relating to private antitrust litigation in 2019 including landmark court decisions or legislative change.
+In South Korea, there were no significant activities or landmark court decisions relating to private antitrust litigation in 2021.

 General introduction to the legislative framework for private antitrust enforcement

 The primary competition law governing antitrust issues in South Korea is the MRFTA.
 Article 109, Paragraph (1) of the MRFTA states, 'where a person sustains damage caused by a violation of any provision of this Act by a business entity or an association of business entities, the business entity or the association of business entities shall be liable for the damages, provided that the foregoing shall not apply if the business entity or the association of business entities proves that it acted neither intentionally nor negligently'.

 To successfully assert a claim for damages under the above MRFTA provision, the plaintiff must establish the following elements: an act violating the MRFTA, the fact that damage occurred and the amount of the damage, and causation between the violation and the damage.

 With regard to the first element, the Korean courts have ruled that even if the KFTC issues a corrective order on the alleged violation of the MRFTA, it does not automatically lead to a court finding the violating party's conduct illegal because the KFTC's fact-finding and ruling is not binding upon the courts.
 However, the courts have also ruled that in such a case, the violating act can be presumed in a subsequent civil lawsuit to have occurred.
 Once the KFTC finds through its investigation or disposition that a violation of the MRFTA has occurred, the damaged party may use it in a civil lawsuit against the violating party and this would certainly lighten the damaged party's burden of proving the violation.

 With regard to proving that damage occurred, see Section VIII.